How Aromatherapy Helps You Breathe and Its Benefits

 The Best Essential Oils for Aromatherapy

 Essential oils are plant extracts done by pressing or steaming various plants.
 These could be the plant’s flower, leaves, fruit, or bark pressed down to extract the needed oil or fragrance.
-All of which are vital in creating the best oils for you to use.
+These are vital in creating the best oils for you to use.
 Here are ten of the best essential oils you can use for aromatherapy.

 Peppermint oil is known for its minty scent and has proven to help improve IBS or irritable bowel syndrome and improve individuals’ athletic performances.
-This oil is also excellent for reducing fatigue, chocolate cravings, and boosting memory.
+This oil also reduces fatigue and chocolate cravings and boosts memory.

 Bergamot essential oil

-Bergamot oil comes from the rinds of a fruit called Citrus bergamia, which is a lemon and orange hybrid.
-The lemony scent used is often used in massage oils, body lotions, and even colognes.
+Bergamot oil comes from the rinds of a fruit called Citrus bergamia, a lemon and orange hybrid.
+The lemony scent is often used in massage oils, body lotions, and colognes.

-Like lavender oil, bergamot also helps in reducing stress, alleviating pain, inflammation and was proven to relieve irritated skin.
-However, to avoid photosensitivity of the skin, dilute this oil in water before applying it.
-Patch testing is also crucial, so you know if you are allergic to this oil.
+Like lavender oil, bergamot also helps reduce stress, alleviates pain and inflammation, and relieves irritated skin.
+However, dilute this oil in water before applying it to avoid skin photosensitivity.
+Patch testing is also crucial to know if you are allergic to this oil.

 Tea Tree Oil

-Using orange oil is an excellent choice for decreasing anxiety and labor pains for women going through childbirth.
+Using orange oil is an excellent choice for decreasing anxiety and labor pains for women during childbirth.
 It may also help with Post Traumatic Syndrome Disorder.

 Rosemary oil helps enhance your brainpower.
 According to studies, it helps your speed and accuracy when doing mental tasks.
 When inhaled through a diffuser, the scent leaves people feeling refreshed and mentally stimulated.
 It is also great for boosting energy and reducing fatigue.